Skip to content

 """Compute reaction rate coefficients.

-in the network at the specified temperature.
+Calculates rate coefficients for all reactions in the network at the

-network: Chemical reaction network
+Chemical reaction network.

-temperature: Gas temperature in Kelvin
+Gas temperature in Kelvin.

-Array of rate coefficients in cm³/s
+Array of rate coefficients in cm³/s.

-ValueError: If temperature is negative
+If *temperature* is negative.

 >>> net = Network("network.dat")